deepsense-ai/ds-template/README.md

     * security: `trivy` - required for SOC 2 Certification, but is reporting only
 1. Other less important files (more configurations, `.gitignore` etc)

-Most up-to date descriptions, tips and explanations are in the [documentation](https://deepsense-ai.github.io/ds-template/).
+Documentation for parent project with rather matching descriptions, tips and explanations are in the [documentation](https://deepsense-ai.github.io/ds-template/).

 # Getting started